Skip to main content

 The amount parameter in claim() is the user’s total cumulative allocation, not the unclaimed delta.
 The contract tracks how much has already been claimed and releases only the difference.
 Users can claim at any time and always receive their full outstanding balance in a single transaction.

 The amount from the API is in raw token units.
 Use ethers.formatUnits(amount, decimals) to convert to a human-readable number for display.
-Call getRewardToken() on the contract to get the token address, then query the token’s decimals() if needed — most stream reward tokens use 18 decimals.
-Always pass the raw value to the contract — do not format it before sending the transaction.
+Call getRewardToken() on the contract to get the token address, then query the token’s decimals() if needed (most stream reward tokens use 18 decimals).
+Always pass the raw value to the contract.
+Do not format it before sending the transaction.

 The API returns timestamp as an ISO 8601 string (e.g. "2026-05-20T13:05:10Z"), but the contract expects a uint40 Unix epoch in seconds.
 Convert before passing to the contract: Math.floor(new Date(proof.timestamp).getTime() / 1000).

 Each stream has its own contract.
-If a user has rewards in multiple streams, you need to submit a separate claim() transaction for each one.
+When calling claim() directly, you need a separate transaction per stream.
 The React component above handles this automatically.
+Alternatively, use batchClaim() on the StreamFactory to claim from all streams in a single transaction.

 Calling claim() when there is nothing new to claim will succeed but transfer zero tokens.
 There is no penalty for calling it multiple times.